kiwi0fruit/ultimate-question/articles/dxb_for_pdf.md

 Now let's imagine the survival of which quasi-immortal entities can be the meaning of life.
 Let's put them on a simplified 1D-map.

 * dxb=0 — the survival of as accurate copies of an intelligent agent as possible is the goal.
-So, if the almighty Genie comes to the Buddha-Darwinist-dxb=0 and offers to make two exact copies of him in exchange for destroying the original, then the Buddha-Darwinist agrees with joy and fear — for it is a profitable exchange.
-Any other Buddha-Darwinist-dxb>0 will also agree (except for the obvious exceptions like “God-Emperor” who will have a power crisis from this).
+So, if the almighty Genie comes to the Buddhian-Darwinist-dxb=0 and offers to make two exact copies of him in exchange for destroying the original, then the Buddhian-Darwinist agrees with joy and fear — for it is a profitable exchange.
+Any other Buddhian-Darwinist-dxb>0 will also agree (except for the obvious exceptions like “God-Emperor” who will have a power crisis from this).

 * dxb=0.5 — the survival of the human population as a whole is the goal.
 Including surviving the transformation of the Sun into a red giant and the possible death of the universe.
 Over time, human cyborgization and augmentation using AI will leave less and less human in people.
 In the future limit if the goal is to keep humanity in its current form, the super AI will maintain the existence of humanity as merely a ritual integrated into its goals.
 Just like a super AI which sole purpose is to [make paper clips](https://www.lesswrong.com/tag/paperclip-maximizer).
 In order to prevent such a dull ending in the framework of dxb=0.5, it is necessary that super AI come directly from digitized people (with all their values), augmented by AI.
 But maybe I'm overly pessimistic, and a combination of super AI with genetically modified people who are in charge and make decisions will also work.